KittyMcDonagh/Third-Milestone-Project/README.md

 7. The website uses Google fonts - Courgette and Nunito

 **NOTES**
 1. Bootstrap Cards are not responsive, therefore I have kept the recipe list page to 2 recipes per row.
+This makes the text quite small on mobile devices.
 This also has an effect on the bottom navbar - it does not break on smaller devices